egoist/tsup/docs/README.md

 ### Code Splitting

 Code splitting currently only works with the `esm` output format, and it's enabled by default.
-If you want code splitting for `cjs` output format as well, try using `--splitting` flag which is an experimental feature to get rid of [the limitation in esbuild](https://esbuild.github.io/api/#splitting).
+If you want code splitting for the `cjs` output format as well, try using the `--splitting` flag which is an experimental feature to get rid of [the limitation in esbuild](https://esbuild.github.io/api/#splitting).

 To disable code splitting altogether, try the `--no-splitting` flag instead.